tech-and-geek/bulma-clean-theme/index.md

 ---
-title: Bulma Clean Theme
+title: Tech And Geek
-subtitle: This is the demo site for Bulma Clean Theme
+subtitle: This is the site for tech & geek
 layout: page
 callouts: home_callouts
 show_sidebar: true